Antiz96/Linux-Server/Services/Pi-hole.md

   --hostname pi.hole \
   -e VIRTUAL_HOST="pi.hole" \
   -e PROXY_LOCATION="pi.hole" \
-  -e ServerIP="192.168.1.1" \
+  -e ServerIP="192.168.96.1" \
   --shm-size=1g \
   pihole/pihole:latest
 ```

 #### With DHCP

-If you plan to use Pi-hole as your DHCP as well, you'll need some additional configurations.
+If you plan to use Pi-hole as your DHCP, you'll need some additional configurations.
 There are multiple different ways to run DHCP from within the Docker Pi-hole container.
 All of that is well explained [here](https://docs.pi-hole.net/docker/dhcp/)

-I personally use the simple and easy method which consists of running the container with the "host" network mode.
+The "straightforward" method consists of running the container with the "host" network mode.
 *Be aware that this will make the container run on your LAN Network (just like a regular server) instead of being bridged and isolated from the host like it would normally be*

 As the container will run directly on the host's network, we need to manually open the necessary port on the firewall: